30 October 2018

 It's nearly twelve years since we watched the film 84 Charing Cross Road, so we decided to see it again.
 It’s based on the true story of a lengthy correspondence between the American writer and bibliophile Helene Hanff (played brilliantly by Anne Bancroft) and the antiquarian bookseller Frank Doel (Anthony Hopkins).

 Apparently there is a play of the same name, with only these two characters involved.
-But the film also includes some of Helene’s friends in New York, Frank’s wife Nora (Judi Dench) and Frank’s colleagues in the bookshop where he works (at 84 Charing Cross Road).
+But the film that we have on DVD also includes some of Helene’s friends in New York.
+In London other cast members are Frank’s wife Nora (Judi Dench) and Frank’s colleagues in the bookshop where he works (at 84 Charing Cross Road).

 The film opens with Helene travelling to London for the first time, in the early 1970s, and reaching the empty bookshop.
 The story then moves back to 1949 and we see her as a much younger woman.
 Helene is an impoverished writer, living in a single-room apartment, looking for some classic British books.
 Her local bookshops in New York are unable to source them, so she writes to Marks & co in London, and her letters are dealt with, quite formally at first, by Frank.